dustinbaekpersonal/odin-project/README.md

 ```

 2. Normally we would only have the index.html at the root directory and all other HTML files in their own directory.
+Good analogy:
+    Think of your domain name (town.com) as a town, the directory in which your website is located (/museum) as a museum, and each page on your website as a room in the museum (/museum/movie_room.html and /museum/shops/coffee_shop.html).